 This is a guest post written by Alexander Kallimanis Sr. In 1951, he served among 1,263 Greek soldiers and 21 nationalities, as part of the United Nations mission to protect South Korea from coming under North Korean rule.
 The Korean War was a bloody conflict as North Korea was backed by China and the Soviet Union.
 When the war concluded with an armistice in 1953, 33,638 US soldiers, and 1.2 million people in total were left dead.
-This is the travel story of a Korean War veteran, often called the ‘Forgotten War,’ in honor of Veterans Day on November 11th (Armistice Day).
-At 88 years old, Alexander Kallimanis Sr. currently resides in Orlando, Florida and has been a US citizen for 60 years.
+This is the travel story of a Korean War veteran, who traveled aboard the USS General W. C. Langfitt ship from Greece to Korea.
+The Korean conflict is often called the ‘Forgotten War.’
+This story is told in honor of Veterans Day on November 11th (Armistice Day).
+At 94 years old, Alexander Kallimanis Sr. currently resides in Orlando, Florida.
+He has been a US citizen for over 65 years.

-I was serving with the supplies and transportation company in beautiful Konitsa, Greece when I first received my orders to report to Yannina.
+I was serving with the supplies and transportation company in beautiful Konitsa, Greece when I first received my orders to report to Yannena (Ioannina).
 There I was told that because of my knowledge in English, I would be sent to Korea as an interpreter.
 In another time, traveling to Korea might have been a romantic journey to the fascinating lands of the Far East.
-And while part of me has wanted to return, I ultimately never could.
+And while part of me has wanted to return, I ultimately never did.

 After our orders, General Tsakalotos, commander of the second army corps, arranged for us to visit Meteora.
 Meteora is a beautiful world heritage site consisting of monasteries high up on steep rock pillars, that have existed since the 14th century.
 Looking back I wonder if he did it out of kindness, or for us to say our prayers.
 At Meteora, our group of 70 riflemen were given the choice to be pulled up in baskets or to climb steep steps.
 I asked a monk how often the ropes were changed and he said “when god wills it.”
 I chose to climb the steps.